smarinade/dnd-money-splitter/README.md

-# DnD Money Splitter
+# 🦉 Looters

-Easily distribute the dragon hoard between party members.
+An application to easily distribute the dragon hoard between the party members of your Dungeons and Dragons campaign.

-## Try it out!
+## ⚔️ Try it out!

 [Demo](https://smarinade.github.io/dnd-money-splitter/)